Showing posts with label Being silly. Show all posts

 My new Atari ST merch!

 I received my latest "Atari Games" mug by Peter Jørgensen (Enduro Racer / YMT).
 No, they're not all the same, just scroll down for the reverse side.
 These cups are superb and it's so kind of Peter to send them.
 The mouse mat was a gift from my mate Tom, another ST nutter.
 Both Peter and Tom made the ZombieCrypt mug - probably because they were blown away by that slideshow I released last year.
-An awesome moment for them I expect?
 Hmm, probably not lol.

-Greetings Peter/Tom - there's now't better than suppin' coffee from an Atari ST mug!!
+My greetings Peter/Tom - nothing is better than suppin' coffee from my Atari ST mug!! 😎

 Sunday, May 15, 2016